HAL at LIMOS✯

 On HAL, you can check the collections linked to a publication in the frame on the left of the summary.

-LIMOS researchers must have an affiliation with LIMOS when they deposit a publication for it to directly appear in the LIMOS collection.
+LIMOS researchers must have an affiliation with LIMOS when submitting a publication for it to appear directly in the LIMOS collection.

-It is possible to have multiple affiliations (LIMOS + EMSE for example).
+You can have multiple affiliations (LIMOS + EMSE, for example).

-If you have deposited many publications without the LIMOS affiliation when it should have been, follow this correction
+If you have submitted many publications without the LIMOS affiliation when you should have, follow this correction

 You have publications correctly tagged in the LIMOS collection but do not see them under your profile on the LIMOS site.

-It may be that the person who deposited the publication cited you as a co-author but used a text field (an author form).
+It may be that the person who submitted the publication cited you as a co-author but with a text field (an author form).

 To fix this, the best practice is generally to have an idHal